A trip to the ballot box caused CAN’s John-Paul Danon to consider how locals can get a say in council decisions when they’re not really being asked.

 Community engagement platforms like Commonplace can dramatically improve the user experience of engaging.
 They devised this interactive map for the London Borough of Southwark as part of a recent consultation on new licensing schemes for private rented properties, where people could easily record problem areas in the borough.

-We at CAN supported this Southwark consultation with programmatic advertising, and we’re also working with Ealing Council on the same theme.
+We at CAN supported this Southwark consultation with programmatic advertising.

 You need to amplify feedback from consultations as loudly as possible to make sure residents know they have been listened to, that other voices have also been heard, and that the council is going to act on what has been said.